Spontaneous wave function collapse from non-local gravitational self-energy: Schr odinger--Newton equation with gravitational self energy

 We shall closely follow the recent work \cite{Jusufi:2025qgd}, in which the non-local gravitational energy was incorporated into the spacetime geometry.
 To proceed, we recall the quantum-corrected static interaction potential derived from the field theory with the path integral duality proposed in \cite{Nicolini:2019irw}.
 In particular, the momentum-space massive propagator induced by the path integral duality is given by \cite{Nicolini:2022rlz,Nicolini:2023hub}

 with $l_0$ being the zero-point length and $K_1\!\left(x\right)$ is a modified Bessel function of the second kind.
 Without loss of generality, we consider the massless propagator case, i.e. $m_0=0$.
 Specifically, we have two cases: at small momenta, we obtain the conventional massless propagator $G(k) = -k^{-2}$.
 At large momenta, the exponential suppression is responsible for curing UV divergences \cite{Nicolini:2022rlz,Nicolini:2023hub}.
+We briefly recall the origin of this potential.
+In string theory, T-duality relates theories with compactification radius $R$ to those with radius $R^\star = \sqrt{\alpha'}$, where $\alpha'$ is the Regge slope.
+This duality implies a minimal length scale $l_0=2 \pi \sqrt{\alpha'}$ \cite{Smailagic:2003hm,Fontanini:2005ik}.
+The path-integral duality approach \cite{Nicolini:2019irw} modifies the propagator to $G(k) = -l_0 K_1(l_0\sqrt{k^2})/\sqrt{k^2}$, which at large $k$ suppresses UV divergences.
+Fourier transforming the static limit yields the regularized potential \eqref{potential}.
 Consider a static external source $J$ which consists of two point-like masses, $m$ and $M$, at relative distance $\vec{r}$, then the potential is given by \cite{Nicolini:2019irw}

 Using Poisson's equation gives an energy density function for the bare matter as \cite{Nicolini:2019irw}

 In contrast to General Relativity (GR), which is a local theory, here we aim to incorporate an additional term (i.e., the self-energy associated with the gravitational field) that arises as a non-local effect, leading to a new contribution in the field equations.
 Specifically, we consider a modified, non-local theory of gravity recently proposed in Ref.~\cite{Jusufi:2025qgd}, where it was shown that a non-local gravitational effect leads to the gravitational self energy